liquibase/liquibase-docs/CONTRIBUTING.md

 Where and how to find and modify the required html file from the url
 ====================================================================
-The file system hierarchy in the https://github.com/Datical/liquibase-docs.git repository will store the html files with the same way they are presented in the https://docs.liquibase.com website.
+The file system hierarchy in the https://github.com/Datical/liquibase-docs.git repository mirrors the way they are presented in the https://docs.liquibase.com website.

+For example:
-For example: For the file residing in liquibase-docs/Content/commands/pro/rollbackonechangeset.html repository, the corresponding url would be: https://docs.liquibase.com/commands/pro/rollbackonechangeset.html
+- For the file residing in **liquibase-docs/Content/commands/pro/rollbackonechangeset.html** repository
+- the corresponding url would be: **https://docs.liquibase.com/commands/pro/rollbackonechangeset.html**